ArseniiShirokov/ArseniiShirokov/README.md

 - ⚡ Fun fact: ...
 -->
 ## About me
+I am a student of :
+* "Computer vision, graphics and image processing" master program of the [Graphics and Media Lab](https://graphics.cs.msu.ru/home.html);
-I am a student of the Master's program of the Computer Graphics Laboratory of Moscow State University and the Yandex School of Data Analysis.
+* the Yandex School of Data Analysis.

 Now I am actively engaged in research in the field of deep learning.